 I’ve spent so much time wondering what the “One Piece” actually is.
 But if the secret were revealed tomorrow, it wouldn’t be the most valuable part of the experience.
 The value was in the decades spent getting here.

 I’m already glad I experienced this story, regardless of how it ends.
-And, as cliché as it sounds, maybe it really is about the journey, the friendships, and what we become along the way.
+And, as cliché as it sounds, maybe it really is about the journey, the friendships, and what I become along the way.